“How to build your personality to something you would really like?”

 - Better style.

-1) List what you’re doing right, list what you’re doing wrong and what your inspiration person is doing right about it.
+List what you’re doing right, list what you think you’re doing wrong, and what your inspiration person is doing right about it.

-2) Decide how you can improve even more, how you can remove what’s wrong and how you’re going to implement great examples of others in your own life.
+Decide how you can improve even more, how you can dismiss what’s unhelpful, and how you’re going to implement great examples of others in your own life.

 Scroll down for more tips below!